Sommachukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-21. Write a script that reverse its input.
+22. script that displays all users and their home directories, sorted by users.